derrinbright/A-Multi-Modal-Genomic-Analysis-of-Beta-Lactam-Resistance-Mechanisms-in-Clinical-E.-coli-Isolates/README.md

 ***************************************************************************
 *    A Multi-Modal Genomic Analysis of Beta-Lactam Resistance Mechanisms   *
-*     in Five Clinical E. coli Isolates – Ashoka University Project        *
+*     in Five Clinical E. coli Isolates        *
 ***************************************************************************

 * **Project Context and Collaborators**